 - 1. It is found that the applicant does not meet the minimum qualifications required for the job; - 2.
 The applicant has made a false statement of material fact in the application; - 3.
 The applicant has used or attempted to use political pressure or bribery to secure an advantage in the recruitment and selection process; - 4.
 The applicant has failed to submit the application correctly or within the prescribed time limit; - 5.
-The applicant has previously been separated from the City for cause; or

-6. The applicant has been convicted of a felony or a crime involving moral turpitude or an aggravated misdemeanor.
+The applicant's previous employment with the City resulted in a dismissal; or - 6.
+The applicant has been convicted of a felony or a crime involving moral turpitude or an aggravated misdemeanor.